-Fentanyl is an extremely powerful Schedule II synthetic opioid that is 50 to 100 times more potent than morphine.1 Fentanyl is usually prescribed by doctors in the form of Actiq, Duragesic, and Sublimaze to help patients cope with chronic pain, manage postoperative pain, or treat patients with severe pain.
+Fentanyl is an extremely powerful Schedule II synthetic opioid that is 50 to 100 times more potent than morphine.3 Fentanyl is usually prescribed by doctors in the form of Actiq, Duragesic, and Sublimaze to help patients cope with chronic pain, manage postoperative pain, or treat patients with severe pain.
 It may also be used to treat patients who have developed a tolerance for other opioids.

 If prescribed by a doctor, patients will typically inject it, wear a patch, or consume a lollipop or lozenge.
-Some people who become addicted to Fentanyl may also purchase this drug through dealers.
+Some people who become addicted to fentanyl may also purchase this drug through dealers.
 In this case, it may come in a powder, film, or tablet form and is sometimes mixed with heroin or cocaine.

-Signs, Symptoms, and Causes of Fentanyl Addiction
+What Are Signs, Symptoms, and Causes of Fentanyl Addiction?

-Using Fentanyl in ways or dosages other than it was prescribed is the main cause of addiction.
+Using fentanyl in ways or dosages other than it was prescribed is the main cause of addiction.
 This includes taking larger doses than recommended, taking the drug more often than prescribed, or continuing usage long after it is needed.

-Individuals who are addicted to Fentanyl should not attempt to discontinue use on their own.
-Medically assisted drug detox is the safest way to stop all Fentanyl abuse and complete the withdrawal process.
+Individuals who are addicted to fentanyl should not attempt to discontinue use on their own.
+Medically assisted drug detox is the safest way to stop all fentanyl abuse and complete the withdrawal process.

-If you are worried that you or someone you love is addicted to Fentanyl, there are several signs and symptoms to look for.
+If you are worried that you or someone you love is addicted to fentanyl, there are several signs and symptoms to look for.
 Signs of drug abuse and addiction in a loved one may include5:

 - Losing interest in activities or hobbies they used to enjoy